 - 1. Turn the computer off, and turn it over. - 2.
 Slide the battery into the compartment in the direction of the arrow 1. - 3.
-Slide the latches 2 and 3 in the direction of the arrows to lock the battery.
+Slide the latches 2 (latch 2 should lock automatically) and 3 in the direction of the arrows to lock the battery.